-Main points of ESC Opinion Commission position The Committee points out that the qual- ity of the services provided must be equivalent in all the EC Member States and this requires a high level of staff training.
-In addition, it is absolutely essential to guarantee the confidential- ity of communications.
+Main points of ESC Opinion Commission position

+The Committee points out that the quality of the services provided must be equivalent in all the EC Member States and this requires a high level of staff training.
+In addition, it is absolutely essential to guarantee the confidentiality of communications.
+The Committee calls upon the Commission notes the Opinion in its entirety.

+The Committee calls upon the Commission to explain more fully the term 'full roaming'.
 The Commission notes the Opinion in its entirety.
-The Committee calls upon the Commis- sion to explain more fully the term 'full roaming'.